""

 The certificate program allows undergraduate students to apply a policy perspective to their major course of study and bolsters their skills for success in the workforce or in their graduate school coursework.
 Students build a strong foundation for careers in government, nonprofit organizations, or the private sector.

-To declare the Undergraduate Certificate in Public Policy, students must:
+To declare the certificate in public policy through the La Follette School of Public Affairs, students must:

-• Have taken, are enrolled, or have registered for at least one class that meets certificate requirements
+• Have taken, are enrolled, or are registered for at least one class that meets certificate requirements

 Introductory Course: 1 course required3